user538295/swiftcompress/SETUP.md

 ---

-**Environment Status**: ✅ Ready for Use and Contribution
+**Environment Status**: ✅ Production Ready

 The development environment is fully configured.
-The MVP is complete with all 279 tests passing.
-You can build and use the tool, or contribute to Phase 2 improvements.
+Version 1.0.0 is production-ready with all 328 tests passing.
+You can build and use the tool, or contribute to Phase 4 enhancements.